 Is the TRD Pro package necessary for a hunting trip?
 No, but it sure didn’t hurt and the new tactical looking Army Green seemed to fit the equation like a well knitted set of mittens.
-Our test truck was built around the 2020 Toyota Tundra 4×4 Crewmax SB.
+Our test truck was built around the 2020 Toyota Tundra 4×4 Crewmax SB which is one of the new toyota trucks for sale available starting this year.
 All Tundra models come standard with a 5.7L V8 engine that produces 381 horsepower and 401 lb-ft of torque.
 Controlling the power is a six-speed automatic transmission.

 Other standard features on the Crewmax SB include a shorter 5.5-foot bed, 145.7-inch wheelbase, anti-theft system, 8-inch touchscreen infotainment that works with Apple CarPlay and Android Auto, 18-inch alloy wheels, and tow package with heavy duty hitch receiver and transmission cooler.